 Do you want to launch an innovative company, a so-called startup business, in the Netherlands?
-The Dutch government, in cooperation with the StartupDelta initiative and the Dutch industry, has created a startup package with incentives for international startups: a startup visa, an 'Orange Carpet' programme, including organisations that can assist startups in setting up shop in the Netherlands, as well as a wide range of incubator and accelerator programmes.
+The Dutch government has created a startup package with incentives for international startups: a startup visa, an 'Orange Carpet' programme, including organisations that can assist startups in setting up shop in the Netherlands, as well as a wide range of incubator and accelerator programmes.
 These 7 steps help you setting up your company.
 EU citizens can proceed to step 3.

 Step 1: Apply for a startup visa

 The startup visa is a special one-year residence permit for ambitious non-EU entrepreneurs, who want to launch an startup business in the Netherlands.
 Check if you are qualified for a startup visa, and apply.

 At the end of the startup visa year, you can continue running your startup business under the self-employment scheme.

 If you plan to start doing business in the Netherlands, you will also need to have or apply for a business bank account (IBAN).
 The Dutch Banking Association has created a Quick Scan to help you find out if you are eligible.
 Read how it works.

 One of the requirements for obtaining a startup visa is working together with a business mentor: a facilitator.
 This cooperation must be officially established in a (signed) agreement between the startup entrepreneur and the facilitator.
 The facilitator must have experience in guiding innovative startups.
 The facilitator provides the entrepreneur with a tailor-made package of support dependent on the specific needs of the startup.